3.3 Identifying appropriate graphs

 Early in the 21st century, moves were made to ban smoking in outdoor areas of restaurants, cafes, pubs and bars.
 However, some people thought this was unnecessary, as they believed that exposure to second-hand smoke was minimal.

-To study this phenomenon and to inform public policy, a New Zealand observational study (Stafford, Daube, and Franklin 2010) examined numerous al fresco (open air) restaurants.
+To study this phenomenon and to inform public policy, a New Zealand observational study (Stafford et al. 2010) examined numerous al fresco (open air) restaurants.